Diabetes and Gum (Periodontal) Disease

 Rinse after flossing.

 Your dentist is part of your diabetes management team.
-The NIDDK suggests that you
+Tell your dentist about changes

-some of your diabetes test results, such as your A1C test or your fasting blood glucose
+This includes your A1C test results or your fasting blood glucose test results.
+This

-test.
-This can help the dentist better manage your dental care.
-Finally, if your diabetes
+can help the dentist better manage your dental care.
+If your diabetes isn’t controlled

-is not well controlled, ask your dentist if you need antibiotics before and after
+well, ask your dentist if you need antibiotics before and after dental treatment.